-- Calculated as an average over all slots in the 24-slot constellation, normalized annually; - Given that the SPS SIS is available from the slot at the start of the hour.
+- Calculated as an average over all slots in the 24-slot constellation, normalized annually: - Given that the SPS SIS is available from the slot at the start of the hour.

-During this reporting period there were no unscheduled outages affecting the baseline constellation.
-Therefore the continuity in this period was 100%, which does meet the requirement of 99.98%.
+During this reporting period there was one unscheduled affecting the baseline constellation totalling 3.32 hrs.
+Therefore the continuity in this period was 99.99%, which is above the requirement of 99.98%.